Two different categories of support.

 What can an AI companion do that therapy can't?

 Be available at 3am, every night, for the price of a streaming subscription.
 Hold the in-between conversations that don't justify a session but do compound over a week.
 Remember small details across hundreds of conversations.
-Lower the threshold for being heard, particularly for women who have never been in therapy or aren't ready to be.
+Lower the threshold for being heard, particularly for moms who have never been in therapy or aren't ready to be.

 What can therapy do that an AI companion can't?